Philharmonia Instrumental Fellowship Programme

 The Philharmonia Instrumental Fellowship Programme (formerly the Martin Musical Scholarship Fund – MMSF) has supported young musicians since 1968.
 Over the years, donors and supporters have provided funding to enable exceptionally talented instrumentalists to bridge the difficult gap between their studies and entering the profession.

-While our fellowship is the first step toward a professional orchestral career, we are thrilled to launch our Alumni programme to support the second, third and many other steps in our former fellows’ musical journey.
+While our Fellowship is the first step toward a professional orchestral career, we are thrilled to launch our Alumni programme to support the second, third and many other steps in our former fellows’ musical journey.

 If you are a former MMSF Fellow we would be delighted to welcome you into our Alumni community.